allswellthatsmaxwell/Variancers/chapters/ch1.md

 She could barely hear him, but he sucked in air, looked down and to the side, and - she thought - muttered “Shit.”

 “Do you not like that number either?”
-She braced herself for another instant rejection.
+She braced herself for another quick rejection.

 “No… I mean, it sounds reasonable.
 Thanks for bearing with me.”